How to Qualify for a Reverse Mortgage

 The Party had to end sometime…

 Because of this inherent laxness of rules, unfortunately there were homeowners foreclosed upon while still living in the home.
 Remember, there are a few “Golden Rules” that must be satisfied; one of them is that you must pay your property taxes and insurance.
 By far, the biggest reason a homeowner is foreclosed upon while they have a HECM is that they did not pay their property tax.
 This should not come as a surprise, but if a person owns their home free and clear and they don’t pay their taxes, they will be foreclosed upon, not by a bank, but by the county to whom they owe property tax.
-Why a person who has a Reverse Mortgage wouldn’t pay their property tax confuses me.
 If the HECM was used to pay off a Conventional Mortgage, then the senior has less debt and should be able to afford their taxes.
 If they own the home free and clear and they have a HECM, they should have access to funds that could be used to pay the taxes.
-If I had to guess, it is because of the poor counsel they received from their loan officer.

 Regardless of the reason, some homeowners use all the proceeds from the HECM and they do not have the savings or the discipline to pay their obligation to the local government.
 Let me assure you, Lenders want the earned interest, NOT the real estate asset itself.
 This is worth repeating… Neither lenders nor HUD want to be property owners or landlords.
 Due to agreements with HUD, lenders must foreclose on a property before the property is taken over by the local government due to non-payment of property tax.